canonical/charmed-magma/docs/how-to/deploy_charmed_magma_orchestrator.md

 !!! info

-    Elasticsearch is not part of the magma-orc8r bundle and needs to be deployed prior to deploying the bundle.
-Elasticsearch needs to support both `http` and `https` requests.
+    ElasticSearch is not part of the magma-orc8r bundle and needs to be deployed separately.
+    For details regarding ElasticSearch integration please visit [Integrate Charmed Magma Orchestrator to ElasticSearch](integrate_charmed_magma_orchestrator_to_elasticsearch.md)

 Deploy Orchestrator: